 <-- Picture of Cumin Seeds

-Cumin grows in most hot countries like India, China, North Africa, and the Americas.
-The cumin seeds should be lightly roasted before being used whole or ground to bring out the aroma.
-Cumin may also be pounded with other spices in mixtures such as curry powder.
+It grows in most hot countries like India, China, North Africa, and the Americas.
+They should be lightly roasted before being used whole or ground to bring out the aroma.
+It may also be pounded with other spices in mixtures such as curry powder.
 Ground cumin must be kept airtight, to retain its pungency.
+There is no exact substitute of cummin seeds.

 Cumin seeds contain protein, fat, carbohydrates, fiber, calcium, iron and phosphorous.

+Cummin has many health benefits.
 Cumin stimulates the appetite.
-Cumin is believed to increase lactation and reduce nausea in pregnancy.
+It is believed to increase lactation and reduce nausea in pregnancy.
 In India cumin is given to new mothers in puddings and other dishes for increased lactation.
-Cumin is diuretic, stimulant, astringent, emmenagogic, and antispasmodic.
+It is diuretic, stimulant, astringent, emmenagogic, and antispasmodic.
 It is helpful in dyspepsia diarrhoea and hoarseness.
-Cumin helps to cure colic pain.
+It helps to cure colic pain.
 It relieves swelling of the body, especially of breast or testicles, if used in a poultice.

 Parameters | Value per 100g |